-New day-night format to bring the party
+New international teams and a new day-night format to bring the party for year two.

 The Brisbane Global Rugby Tens will again launch the rugby season in the Southern Hemisphere in 2018, with 14 top class professional teams descending upon Queensland for the spectacular two-day tournament over Friday 9 and Saturday 10 February.